Frizlab/python-ogre/python-ogre/readme.txt

 Run the "BuildSource" batch file
 Run the "Compile" batch file
 You will now have an Ogre.pyd under the bin directory that should work :)
-Check out the demos - ./demos/ogre for ogre 1.2.3 and ./demos/ogreCVS for the CVS version :)
+Check out the demos - ./demos/ogre
 You will also need to build a python wrapper for OIS if you are using the CVS version of Ogre Follow the above directions (edit environment.py, Buildsource etc) from the PYOIS directory.

+** NOTE **: To support both the CVS and SDK versions of Ogre (which have changed significantly in the use of OIS for input in the CVS version) the demo "sample frame work" needed to know the version of Ogre - and in the interest of getting an initial release out we set the version in the the __init__.py file in the Ogre module.
+The default is CVS.